o-nate/ai-erp/README.md

 Your application should now be running locally and accessible via the ngrok URL, ready to receive messages from your Meta test phone number.

-Simply ensure you have add

-## Contributing

-(Optional section: Add instructions here if you welcome contributions)

-## License

-(Optional section: Add license information here)
+Simply ensure you have added numbers to send and receive messages to your test number both on the Meta platform as well as in the `.env` file.